temporalio/cli/docs/workflow/reset.md

 Override for target server name

 **--type**
-Event type to which you want to reset: LastContinuedAsNew, FirstWorkflowTask, LastWorkflowTask
+Event type to which you want to reset: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew

 **--workflow-id**
 Alias: **-w**